GHUBARA

 ghubara10a.JPG (238765 bytes) ghubara10b.JPG (221184 bytes) ghubara10c.JPG (177204 bytes) ghubara10d.JPG (311873 bytes)

-This esthetically pleasing specimen weighs 10.7 kilograms.
+This aesthetically pleasing specimen weighs 10.7 kilograms.
 It measures 8 inches by 8 inches by 7 inches.
 Stands in several different positions for display.
-A great addition to your collection.
-SOLD

 mmemail.gif (1175 bytes)